This week's upcoming speaker:

 Rev. Jacqui Lewis to Serve as Chaplain for Week 2

-Rev. Lewis brings her message of moral courage and revolutionary love to Chautauqua Institution, preaching on joy after the long dark night of the soul.
+Bringing message of moral courage and revolutionary love to Chautauqua Institution.

 PR Newswire • April 2025